On the weight lifting property for localizations of triangulated categories: Applications

-\begin{rema} Now we are able to prove the results stated in the beginning of Introduction.
+Now we are able to prove the results stated in the beginning of the introduction.

-1. Let $SH^{fin}$ be the topological stable homotopy category of finite spectra.
-As was shown in section 4.6 of \cite{bws} there exists a certain spherical weight structure on this category (that we denote by $w$) such that $SH^{fin}_{w\ge n+1}$ consists of (finite) spectra $X$ such that the stable homotopy groups $\pi^s_i(X)$ are zero for $i\le n$.
+\begin{rema} 1.
+Let $SH^{fin}$ be the topological stable homotopy category of finite spectra.
+As shown in \S4.6 of \cite{bws}, there exists a certain {\it spherical} weight structure on this category such that $SH^{fin}_{w\ge n+1}$ consists of finite spectra $X$ such that the stable homotopy groups $\pi^s_i(X)$ are zero for $i\le n$.